donny/tern/README.md

 ### Implementation

 Tern is implemented using Phoenix and it was bootstrapped using the following command: `mix phoenix.new tern --no-ecto`.
 We don't need to use a database and that's why we don't need to include [Ecto](https://github.com/elixir-ecto/ecto), which is a domain specific language for writing queries and interacting with databases in Elixir.
+Tern was deployed on [Heroku](http://www.phoenixframework.org/docs/heroku).

 We created a new [page](http://www.phoenixframework.org/docs/adding-pages) to our Phoenix application and we just pass a random string to the template: